 Risham joined Watsi on May 25th, 2021.
 One year ago, Risham joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Risham's most recent donation supported Margaret, a middle-aged single mother from Kenya, to fund a hysterectomy surgery to treat cancer.
+Risham's most recent donation supported Dennis, a 12 year old boy from Kenya, to fund clubfoot repair surgery.

 Margaret is a single mother of two children.
 She moved from Uganda to Kenya in search of a better livelihood.
 She works as a house help in Loresho area in Nairobi and lives in a one-room rental house costing about $35 a month.
 She has an immigrant identification card and cannot get national health insurance coverage within Kenya.
 Since two months ago, Margaret has been experiencing lower abdominal pains.
 She visited a nearby health facility and was treated for typhoid and ulcers.
 The pain did not end and she could feel a painful lump on her abdomen.
 She was forced to go back for a checkup and advised to visit Kijabe Hospital for a cancer review.
 Early this month a biopsy was ordered and results revealed a vaginal mass and squamous cell carcinoma.
 She urgently needs to undergo a hysterectomy, a procedure in which surgeons will remove her uterus.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1260 to fund Margaret's surgery.
 On September 22nd, she will undergo gynecological surgery at our medical partner's care center.
 Once recovered, Margaret will be able to resume her daily activities free of pain.
 Margaret says, “This news is tough but I am determined to battle the cancer.”